Human-Rights-Map-1008x567

 • In 2016 we made a commitment that all the bagged sugar we sold would be Fairtrade certified to support smallholder farmers in Belize.
 Find out more here.

-• In 2021 we supported an initiative in Belize to help cane farmers and workers to formalise their work by introducing an agreement between cane cutters and harvest group leaders.
+• In 2021 we supported an initiative led by our sugar supplier in Belize to help cane farmers and workers to formalise their work by introducing an agreement between cane cutters and harvest group leaders.
 The project promoted written contracts of employment and good labour practices through workshops and training to ensure better hiring practices.
 The project also provided free protective equipment for workers to reduce injuries.
 This project has not only positively impacted over 2,900 workers, but has also contributed to strengthening the Fairtrade standard and labour law in Belize.
-Through the continued roll out of contracts in North Belize, smallholder farms will continue to ensure better hiring practices and reducing risks to workers.
-You can find out more about case studies of Co-op Sourcing Projects with Fairtrade producer communities in 2021 here.
+You can find out more about case studies of Co-op Sourcing Projects with Fairtrade producer communities in 2021 here and read about Tate and Lyle project submitted for the Treating People Fairly Awards in 2021.

 Future priorities